Best Golf Rangefinder in 2021: In-Depth Buyer’s Guide

 If you’re serious about improving your performance, then most pros recommend shooting for a minimum of three to four practices per week.
 Following this type of practice schedule can help to significantly improve your performance on the course.

-Many of the higher quality models are very accurate.
+Many of the higher quality models offer precise and accurate distances.
 Lower priced models will have a dip in accuracy and can be unpredictable and unreliable.
 If you’re looking for a model that’s highly accurate and can make a real difference in your performance, then invest in a high-quality model.

 Start off by aiming the rangefinder at the ground and then press the scan button.
 When the rangefinder is ready for action it will bring up the reticle on the display, so you can then directly aim it at the target.